alexqfredrickson/notes/aws/aws.md

 * "Infrastructure-as-a-Service" refers to providing infrastructure, such as networking, virtual machines, and storage (i.e. AWS EC2).
 * "Platform-as-a-Service" refers to providing development environments with automated deployments (i.e. AWS Lambda).
 * "Software-as-a-Service" refer to providing a completely managed software application over the internet.

+### CI vs CD

+*Continuous delivery* automates releases.
+All changes are automatically built, tested, and deployed to production.
+Production deployments are generally gated.

+*Continuous integration* pushes code to a shared VCS (version control system) and integrate to a shared branch (such as `main`).
+Changes are built and verified to detect integration errors.